sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 1. When rules with location predicates are created and/or updated then any existing affected assets that support geofence APIs are notified and expected to update their geofence definitions

 ### Geofence push and retrieval
-How geofences are 'pushed' to assets is determined by the applicable `AssetLocationAdapter` (if any); there is also a JAX-RS endpoint `asset\geofences` that allows assets to pull their geofence definitions when desired (assets that have been offline could call this endpoint to ensure their geofences are up to date, etc.)
+How geofences are 'pushed' to assets is determined by the applicable `AssetLocationAdapter` (if any); there is also a JAX-RS endpoint `asset\geofences` that allows assets to pull their geofence definitions when desired (assets that have been offline could call this endpoint to ensure their geofences are up to date, etc.).
+Wherever possible geofence definitions should have timestamp data so that assets don't update unless they have stale data.

 ### Unsupported assets/rules
 If there are rules with location predicates but they cannot be implemented using geofence APIs on the asset and/or the asset doesn't support geofence APIs then the location attribute is expected to be updated using some other mechanism (asset pushes location, protocol polling, manual, etc.)

-## Geofence trigger behaviour
+### Geofence trigger behaviour
 When a geofence is triggered on an asset then the asset should update its own location by posting to the public endpoint `asset/location`, the location value sent should be as follows:

 * Geofence Enter - Send geofence centre point as location (centre point should have been provided in the geofence definition retrieved from the backend)